Schnueggel/dockerpush/README.md

 To push to this repository you need a ssh access for the git user to this server You should use forceful push.

-Add the repository destination to your remote
+Add a new remote repository destination to your local repository with:

 ```
 git remote add deploy repouser@myrepos.com